Lockheed Martin F-35C Lighting II by Orange Hobby

 The F-35A is an agile, versatile, high-performance, 9g capable multi-role fighter that combines stealth, sensor fusion and unprecedented situational awareness.
 The F-35A has an advanced sensor package designed to gather, fuse and distribute more information than any front-line fighter today, giving operators a decisive advantage over potential adversaries.
 Its processing power, sophisticated sensors, information fusion and flexible communication links make the F-35 an indispensable tool in future homeland defense, Joint and Coalition irregular warfare, and major combat operations.

-The F-35 is designed to be highly reliable with minimal maintenance challenges, to reduce logisitcs-related costs over the course of its service life.
+The F-35 is designed to be highly reliable with minimal maintenance challenges, to reduce logistics-related costs over the course of its service life.
 Combined with a highly responsive support and training system linked with the latest information technology, it will be a formidable adversary.
 Its Autonomic Logistics Information System (ALIS) integrates performance, operational parameters, configuration, scheduled upgrades and maintenance, component history, predictive diagnostics (prognostics), operations scheduling, training, mission planning and service support for the F-35.

 The F-35’s electronic sensors include the Electro-Optical Distributed Aperture System (DAS), providing pilots with situational awareness for enhanced missile warning, aircraft warning, and day/night pilot vision.
 The aircraft is also equipped with the Electro-Optical Targeting System (EOTS), an internally mounted system providing extended range detection and precision targeting against ground targets, plus long range detection of air-to-air threats.